|

 Ratings of Perceived Exertion (RPE's)

-RPE's are a qualitative and simple way of measuring the
+RPE's are a qualitative and straightforward way of measuring the

-intensity of training.
-It takes into consideration mental and physical factors
+training intensity.
+It considers mental and physical factors

 that provide the stresses of training.
 RPE's are often measured on a scale of